 Then add in a housing stipend .
 The staff nurse has to pay to rent or a mortgage; the hospital usually pays for the travel nurse’s living expenses.
 Some programs offer pretty decent reimbursements for travel, too.
 You may need to submit receipts for travel, but if it is a flat rate, any amount you don’t spend on travel goes right in your pocket.

 Does your contract offer a sign on bonus?
 Does your contract offer a completion bonus?
 Can you earn overtime?
 Can you get bonus pay for holiday shifts?
-When you think about everything that goes into a travel nursing salary, you have to add up all of these pools of money that aren’t usually offered to staff nurses.
+When you think about everything that goes into a travel nursing salary, they add up all of these pools of money that aren’t usually offered to staff nurses.

 Are you ready to make more as a travel nurse?

-If you have questions about travel nurse salaries and the financial benefits that could be available to you, reach out to an experienced recruiter at Next Travel Nursing today.
+If you have questions about travel nurse salaries reach out to an experienced recruiter at Next Travel Nursing today.